Cost and Choice: Breaking Down Open Source Barriers

 - Get into the application needs, business processes, and workloads to decide how they are best satisfied

 - Understand development processes to determine the best CI/CD/DevOps strategy

 - Identify performance and scalability requirements to build the appropriate automation and orchestration infrastructure

 - Recognize security goals, and audit systems to discover gaps and suggest remediations

 Your IT has more to do with applications than infrastructure.
 We know code, we know infrastructure, and we know where the enterprise focus should be – it’s on delivering applications, not struggling with everything underneath.Back to top

 And finally, we come to the last barrier.
 This one is also simple to explain: By avoiding the lock-in with a specific vendor, we offer the freedom to choose any open source package, including the ones with no licensing fees.
 An obvious example would be choosing CentOS over Red Hat Enterprise Linux, potentially saving up to 50% via the elimination of license fees, but there are many others that we can walk you through.

-To sign up for an open source workshop – where one of our architects visits your team to tackle your specific problems to deliver an architecture, plan, cost, and timeline – fill out the form here and we’ll get back to you within 48 hours.
+To sign up for an open source workshop – where one of our architects visits your team to tackle your specific problems to deliver an architecture, plan, cost, and timeline – click the button below and we’ll get back to you within 48 hours.